Internal Links

 back to Basildon and I leave the company".
 I never went back there, but, 5 years later, I gave the company the

-same ultimatum, with a different site and, again, they pulled me out....They really did NOT like me when I was angry
+same ultimatum, with a different site and, again, they pulled me out....Like the Incredible Hulk, they really did NOT like me when I was angry

 because I was not interested in licking management arse.
 I knew when I was right and was prepared to argue my case